Skip to Content

 Nutter Butter Mummies

-The cookies will last for a really long time in the freezer, and quite a bit of time in the fridge too, so you could make these when you have some spare time and they’ll still taste good on Halloween.
+The mummy cookies will last for a really long time in the freezer, and quite a bit of time in the fridge too, so you could make these when you have some spare time and they’ll still taste good on Halloween.

 Ghost-shaped meringue cookies on an orange napkin with bats on it.